Student Disability Resources

 - Provide written documentation from a qualified practitioner that describes the nature of their disability, functional limitations due to the disability, severity of these limitations, and reasonable accommodations.

-- Review accommodation requests with the Disability Services Counselor
+- Review accommodation requests with the Student Disability Resources Coordinator

 - Share the "accommodation letter" with each course instructor early in the semester and explain what accommodations are required